 Simplified tax regime

-Legal entities that provide intermediary services under a commission agreement, instructions, and other intermediary services agreements set the maximum amount of annual turnover (revenue) calculated on the basis of turnover (transaction amount).
+Legal entities that provide intermediary services under a commission agreement, instructions, and other intermediary services agreements, including individual entrepreneurs providing intermediary services to telecom operators, calculate revenue from sale of goods/services on the basis of the transaction amount.

 Certain taxpayers are not eligible for application of turnover tax (e.g. importers, producers of excise-liable goods, legal entities engaged into subsurface extraction, sale of petrol, diesel/gas fuel).